nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Add person

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to add a specific person in the list
+4. AddressBook add the person <br>
+Use case ends.

+**Extensions**

+2a.
+The given user parameters is invalid

+> 2a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements